 Description: The program is designed to develop positive attitudes and skills sufficient to give young adults a good and safe start to driving.
-Although Behind the Wheel is optional, you must pass both thee classroom and driving phase to be eligible for your license.
-Student must be 14.5 years of age to enroll and 15 years old in order to apply for permit.
-Class will be offered in Spring semester.
+Although Behind the Wheel is optional, you must pass both the classroom and driving phase to be eligible for your license.
+Students must be 15 years of age to enroll and 15 1⁄2 years old to apply for a permit.
+Class will be offered in the Spring semester.